 Activation is performed after you have successfully installed the software and are ready to use it.
 Normally, the installer continues to activation as part of the entire installation process.
 This topic describes the activation process.
-If you have not yet installed MATLAB®, first follow the procedure in Install Products with an Internet Connection (Installation, Licensing, and Activation).
+If you have not yet installed MATLAB®, first follow the procedure in Install Products Online (Installation, Licensing, and Activation).

 There may also be cases when you are asked to activate the software that was not installed by you.
 If so, follow this procedure if you have an internet connection.
-If you do not, follow the instructions in Activate an Installation Without Internet Access (Installation, Licensing, and Activation).
+If you do not, follow the instructions in Activate an Installation Offline (Installation, Licensing, and Activation).

 To start the activation application, use one of the following methods: